rehierl/node-tree-outliner/3-basic-design/3-5-0-subsection.md

 A section is said to be presequent (or predeclared) with regards to another section, if its sectioning node is presequent to the other section's sectioning node.
 Likewise, the other section is said to be subsequent to the presequent section.
-In addition to that, and because a sectioning node unconditionally declares exactly one new section, a section always is presequent or subsequent to any other section.

 Note that these statements do not imply any structural relationship between two sections.
-The above statements merely state which of these sections is declared/entered first: A presequent section is declared before a subsequent section.
+The above statements merely state which of these sections is declared/entered first.
+That is, a presequent section is declared before a subsequent section.

 **CLARIFICATION**
+A section always is presequent or subsequent to another section.

+That is, because any sectioning node unconditionally declares exactly one new section.
+And because there is a 1:1 relationship between the set of sections and the set of sectioning nodes, the order introduced above is total.
+That is, for any two sections it can be determined which of those is presequent to the other one.

+**CLARIFICATION**
 The default definitions of sectioning nodes do by themselves not include any effect on any presequent section.
 That is, because sectioning nodes are only defined to declare/open new sections.
 This obviously does not include the characteristic to close any presequent section.
-So far, the only event that results in closing a section is when its parent container will be exited.
+So far, the only event that results in closing a section is the exit event of the section's parent container.

 Note that this does not imply that a (to be defined) sectioning node property can not result in such a characteristic.
 However, these additional properties must be consistent with the default definitions described below.

+Note that the formal definitions treat any section as a separate entity.
+As such, no section is defined to have an effect on another section.
+This is not supposed to imply, that a section can not have an implicitly relationship with another section.

 **CLARIFICATION**
 Two sections have one or more nodes in common, if nodes exist that are associated with both sections.
-This will obviously only be the case, if the presequent section still counts as being open when the subsequent sectioning node is entered.
-If two sections have one or more nodes in common, then both sections are said to share the corresponding content nodes.
+This can obviously only be the case, if the presequent section still counts as being open when the subsequent sectioning node is entered.
+If two sections have one or more nodes in common, then both sections are said to share those content nodes.

 Note that a section's sectioning node and the section's content nodes must be strongly connected.
 That is, it must not be possible to end up with a subsequent